 - Performs consistently regardless of outside air temperatures

 Installing a geothermal system is now more affordable than ever with a Federal tax credit of 30 percent for residential and 10 percent for business customers.
-Residential customers can receive a $375 per ton rebate for residential geothermal installations for both new construction and existing homes.
+Residential customers can receive a $375 per ton rebate for geothermal installations for both new construction and existing homes.

 In fact, you’ll realize an immediate return on investment in the form of greater comfort and savings up to 60% on your heating, cooling and water heating costs.
 That’s every month for the next 20 or 30 years.